Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics are 8-2 against the spread and 8-2 overall in their last 10 contests.
+- The Celtics have an 8-2 record against the spread while finishing 8-2 overall in their past 10 games.

-- In their past 10 games, the Celtics have hit the over four times.
+- In their past 10 contests, the Celtics have hit the over four times.

+- Boston has covered the spread in a higher percentage of its home games than road games.
+It has covered 23 times in 41 opportunities at home, and it has covered 22 times in 41 opportunities in road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.